-This challenge stems from an annual competition to find the best home brewers in the Maritimes.
-We’re taking it a step further and we want to find the best home brewer with the best home brew in Atlantic Canada!
+This challenge is an annual competition to find the best home brewers in the Maritimes.

 Vital Statistics: